Playboy's 40th Anniversary: Four Decades of Jazz 1953–1993

 Playboy's 40th Anniversary: Four Decades of Jazz 1953–1993 is a 1993 box set, which was released to commemorate the 40th anniversary of Playboy magazine and its long association with jazz music.

 The four-disc set contains 51 songs total, selected by Playboy founder Hugh M. Hefner himself and a 48-page booklet written by jazz musician and historian Leonard Feather and music critic and journalist Neil Tesser.

-Each disc represents an entire decades' worth of music.
-The box set showcases various styles of jazz, from vocal jazz, bebop and swing, to more commercial, pop-oriented styles such as smooth jazz, electro-jazz and jazz fusion.
-All the songs selected were released during the duration of the magazine's run up to that point, hence tracks representing earlier styles of jazz, such as Dixieland, are not included.